Looking for a vegan carnitas alternative? Try this enoki mushroom carnitas recipe for a surprisingly spot-on, delicious dupe.

 The Inspiration

-Enoki are thin, almost noodle-like, mild white mushrooms that grow in bunches, common in Chinese and Japanese cuisines.
-They can be found in most Asian markets, speciality food stores, and increasingly more in standard supermarkets.
+Enoki are thin, almost noodle-like, mild white mushrooms that grow in bunches.
+They’re common in Chinese and Japanese cuisines, and can be found in most Asian markets, some speciality food stores, and increasingly more in standard supermarkets.

-- Trim the mushrooms, cut into 1 1/2-inch pieces, and separate the strands.
+- Trim the mushrooms, cut them into 1 1/2-inch pieces, and separate the strands with your fingers.

 - …and time.
 Allow the mushrooms to make prolonged contact with the hot pan, resisting the urge to stir too often.
 Your patience will reward you with delicious, brown crispy bits.